TOAST-DOCS/Network-Load-Balancer/en/console-guide.md

 > [Caution] Add/Modify/Delete listeners causes reboot of a load balancer.
 During the reboot, existing connected sessions are maintained, but new sessions cannot be processed (less than 1 second).
 Therefore, it is recommended to proceed at a time that does not affect the service.

+#### Certificate Management
+For listeners using the TERMINATED_HTTPS protocol, you can manage multiple certificates in the **Certificate** tab of the listener detail screen.

+##### View Certificates
+1. Click the **Listener** tab on the load balancer detail screen.
+2. Select the TERMINATED_HTTPS listener for which you want to manage certificates.
+3. Click the **Certificate** tab on the listener detail screen.
+4. You can view the following information from the list of registered certificates.
+   - **Name**: Certificate name
+   - **Expiration Date**: Certificate expiration date and days remaining until expiration

+##### Add Certificate
+1. Click the **+ Add Certificate** button on the **Certificate** tab of the listener detail screen.
+2. Select whether to use Certificate Manager.
+   - **Use**: You can select and add from the list of certificates registered in Certificate Manager.
+   - **Don't Use**: You can directly upload and register certificate files and private key files.
+3. Check the warning message, select the checkbox, and click **Confirm**.

+> [Caution] Adding a certificate will restart the load balancer.
+During the restart, existing connected sessions are maintained, but new sessions cannot be processed (less than 1 second).
+Therefore, it is recommended to proceed at a time that does not affect the service.

+##### Change Default Certificate
+1. Click the **Change Default Certificate** button on the **Certificate** tab of the listener detail screen.
+2. Select the certificate to use as the default certificate.
+3. Check the warning message, select the checkbox, and click **Confirm**.

+> [Caution] Changing the default certificate will restart the load balancer.
+During the restart, existing connected sessions are maintained, but new sessions cannot be processed (less than 1 second).
+Therefore, it is recommended to proceed at a time that does not affect the service.

+##### Delete Certificate
+1. Select the certificate to delete on the **Certificate** tab of the listener detail screen.
+2. Click the **Delete Certificate** button.
+3. Check the warning message, select the checkbox, and click **Confirm**.

+> [Caution] The default certificate cannot be deleted.
+To delete the default certificate, you must first change another certificate to the default certificate and then delete it.

+> [Caution] Deleting a certificate will restart the load balancer.
+During the restart, existing connected sessions are maintained, but new sessions cannot be processed (less than 1 second).
+Therefore, it is recommended to proceed at a time that does not affect the service.

+### Custom Response Guide

+You can set custom responses for listeners in the load balancer.
+By using custom responses, you can directly deliver custom messages or HTML content to users when specific HTTP error codes occur.

+#### View and Set Custom Responses

+1. Click the **Listener** tab on the load balancer detail screen.
+2. Select the listener for which you want to set custom responses.
+3. Click **View/Change Custom Response Settings** on the listener detail screen.
+4. You can enter and view the following items.
+   - **Response Code**: Select the HTTP status code to apply the custom response.
+(Supported codes: 400, 403, 408, 500, 502, 503, 504)
+   - **Content Type**: Select the Content-Type of the response to deliver to users.
+(Select from `text/html`, `text/plain`, `application/json`, `application/javascript`, `text/css`)
+   - **Response Body**: Enter the body of the response to show to users.
+(Maximum 1024 characters, content can be freely written as HTML, text, etc. depending on the content type)
+5. After entering each item, click **Confirm** to create the response.
+Created responses can be viewed in the list.

+#### Delete Custom Response

+- You can delete created custom responses by selecting the desired item from the list and clicking the **Delete** button.
+- When an error code corresponding to a deleted response occurs, the default system response will be displayed.

+> [Note] Each error code can only be registered as a custom response once within the same listener.

+> [Caution] When adding, modifying, or deleting custom responses, the listener may restart briefly (less than 1 second), so it is recommended to perform changes at a time that has minimal service impact.

+### X-Forwarded Header Settings Guide

+You can view and change X-Forwarded header settings for listeners in the load balancer.
+X-Forwarded headers are used to deliver the client's original information (protocol, port, IP address) to backend servers.

+#### View and Set X-Forwarded Headers

+1. Click the **Listener** tab on the load balancer detail screen.
+2. Select the listener for which you want to set X-Forwarded headers.
+3. Click the **View/Change Settings** button in the **X-Forwarded Headers** item on the **Basic Info** tab of the listener detail screen.
+4. You can set the following items.
+   - **X-Forwarded-Proto**: Set whether to deliver the protocol (http or https) used by the client to the backend server.
+Select either **Use** or **Don't Use**.
+   - **X-Forwarded-Port**: Set whether to deliver the port number to which the client connected to the backend server.
+Select either **Use** or **Don't Use**.
+   - **X-Forwarded-For**: Set whether to deliver the client's original IP address to the backend server.
+Select either **Use** or **Don't Use**.
+5. After setting each item, select the checkbox in the warning message and click **Confirm** to apply the settings.

+> [Caution] Changing X-Forwarded header settings will restart the load balancer.
+During the restart, existing connected sessions are maintained, but new sessions cannot be processed (less than 1 second).
+Therefore, it is recommended to proceed at a time that does not affect the service.

 ### Member Group Changes and Details
 On the Load Balancers screen, select the desired load balancer's **View Details** to see the listeners and member groups connected to the load balancer.
 From there, you can select the **Member Groups** tab to create, change, or delete member groups.